interchainio/delegation/README.md

 thirds.
 ATOM holders are *strongly encouraged* to diversify their delegations to improve the decentralization of the validator set.

+Also, to achieve decentralization on governance procedures, ICF will stay neutral and not overwrite any governance proposal votes done by the validators whom ICF delegates to.

 ## Delegating to GoS Winners

 To begin with, the ICF intends to delegate a fraction of its total ATOMs to